-I have this one installed in my office and it is one of the most durable hardwood.
+I have this one installed in my office and it is one of the most durable hardwoods.
 Hickory can last a lifetime with minimal wear and tear.
-Those dramatic grain patterns come in reddish-brown or creamy white hues and is a wonderful choice for cabins and rustic interiors.
+Those dramatic grain patterns come in reddish-brown or creamy-white hues and are a wonderful choice for cabins and rustic interiors.
 With high durability, it is also a great choice if you have kids in your house and you don’t want the floors to scrape within a few years.

 It has higher installation costs because of its hardness and hence, it is priced slightly above average.